Gr1cLev/usa-work-visa-prediction-MLFlow-logistic-regression/README.md

 # usa-work-visa-prediction-ml-logistic-regression

-This repository hosts a teaching project that estimates whether a United States work visa Labor Condition Application (LCA) is likely to be **certified** or **denied**.
+This repository hosts project that estimates whether a United States work visa Labor Condition Application (LCA) is likely to be **certified** or **denied**.
 The classifier uses a logistic regression model and demonstrates an end-to-end MLOps workflow: data ingestion, validation, feature engineering, training with MLflow tracking, evaluation, monitoring with Evidently, and a FastAPI + static web UI for quick experiments.

 > **Important:** this project is for learning only.
 The predictions are generated from public LCA disclosure data and a lightweight model.
 They are **not** a substitute for legal advice or official determinations.